Hermine kicks up stiff winds in Northeast US

 Warnings from Fire Island to Nantucket

-Stretches of the northeast coastline specifically under the tropical storm warning Monday included Long Island from Fire Island Inlet to Port Jefferson Harbor and from New Haven, Connecticut, to Sagamore Beach, Block Island and Massachusetts, including Martha's Vineyard and Nantucket.
+Stretches of the Northeast coastline specifically under the tropical storm warning Monday included Long Island from Fire Island Inlet to Port Jefferson Harbor and from New Haven, Connecticut, to Sagamore Beach, Block Island and Massachusetts, including the islands of Martha's Vineyard and Nantucket.

 Officials warned about dangerous rip currents and high surf, which are possible through mid-week.
 There won't be much rainfall Monday and Tuesday -- totals will range from half an inch to 1.5 inches.